 Known as "Basic City Services" meetings, these data-driven sessions are a core component of the City’s performance management efforts, linking performance analysis with a specific focus on the concerns facing citizens.

 The discussions at Basic City Services meetings are driven by real-time data on citizen requests from the City’s constituent relationship management (CRM) software.
-This system tracks requests received through the Mayor’s Hotline, online self-service forms, the Citizens Connect mobile application, and direct department contacts.
+This system tracks 311 requests (phone, online self-service forms, and mobile application) and direct department contacts.

 Boston About Results publishes the top requests here on the BAR website to provide a high-level example of the analysis used at Basic City Services meetings.
 These reports identify the top requests during the reporting period and describe the City’s performance at delivering these services.